-Requirements apply to all students including individuals from another country attending or visiting classes or educational programs as part of an academic visitation or exchange program.
-Requirements apply to all students, even if over 18 years of age.
+Requirements apply to all students, including individuals from other countries attending or visiting classes or educational programs as part of an academic visitation or exchange program.
+Requirements apply to all students in every grade, even if they are over 18 years of age.
+Doses that satisfy ACIP recommendations as adopted by the CDC on October 24, 2024 also satisfy school requirements.

-College (Postsecondary Institutions)†
+College (Postsecondary Institutions)